 The full moon meditations are an opportunity for us to come together in connecting with the universal mind-field bringing unity, harmony, peace and love.
 Go into your silence; exhale-release, inhale-accept, forgive & fulfil, with purified heart and mind receive the blessings of the Lineage.

 There are four "1 hour" meditation times within the 24 hour day.

-There are only four "1 hour" periods with the 24 hours.
-We invite you to sit with others at your local time, as listed below.
+There are only four "1 hour" periods within the 24 hours.
+We invite you to sit with others at your local time, calculated from the nearest time zone as listed below.
 The times below are in local time.
 If your local time is observing a summer/winter switch (called "Daylight Savings Time in the USA, for example), then use that time.
 Basically, convert the time and time zone below to your local time.
-A good resource for calculating local times next to another time is http://www.timeanddate.com/worldclock/meeting.html
+A good resource for calculating local times next to another time is timeanddate.com worldclock meeting

 in India (IST), surrounding countries adjust the time accordingly, for example Iran is 5 AM.